-CoST Afghanistan has welcomed the Acting Minister for Economy, HE Dr Karima Hamed Faryabi, as the new chair of its multi-stakeholder group (MSG).
+CoST Afghanistan has welcomed the Minister for Economy, HE Dr Karima Hamed Faryabi, as the new chair of its multi-stakeholder group (MSG).
 The MSG convened a meeting chaired by Dr Faryabi for the first time in November, during which she underscored the need for responsible institutions to promote transparency in the infrastructure sector, and the role of CoST Afghanistan’s MSG in building these bodies.

 New MSG chair brings diverse experience to guide CoST Afghanistan

 Dr Faryabi’s career spans a diverse range of sectors including health, food security and education.
 Before embarking on a career in politics, she graduated with a medical degree and worked as a doctor at the Faryab Department of Public Health.
 Dr Faryabi played an active role in civil society in Faryab province, where she was born, sitting as a member of Faryab women’s leadership committee and on the advisory board of the Directorate of Public Health.,

 Dr Faryabi served at the Ministry of Rural Rehabilitation and Development for over seven years, coordinating development programmes in the north and north-eastern regions of Afghanistan.
 Her medical background has also seen her manage medical projects throughout the country, including most recently a programme providing medical services to internally displaced communities in Faryab.